 Next, let’s create a new managed table in the same UC catalog and schema from the Databricks workspace and read it from the local terminal.
 Here’s what you’ll see in the spark-sql shell before the managed table is created:

-You can insert data into the managed table from the local terminal as well as the Databricks workspace.
+You can insert data into the managed table from both the local terminal and the Databricks workspace.
 First, insert and select some data from the local terminal:

 |